 Scholar & Feminist Online, Summer 2009.

 Cammett, Ann, "Queer Lockdown: Coming to Terms with the Ongoing Criminalization of LGBTQ Communities" (2009).
 Scholarly Works.
-Paper 613.
+613.